Solving Nash Equilibria in Nonlinear Differential Games for Common-Pool Resources: Summary and Discussion

 In the case of $n=2$, the OLNE solution produces three steady states in the $(P,M)$ space, with the oligotrophic steady state exhibiting higher phosphorus stock levels compared to the corresponding steady states under the COOP and FBNE solutions.
 When the number of agents increases to $n=3$, the OLNE solution yields a single eutrophic steady state, associated with significantly lower welfare relative to the COOP and FBNE solutions.

 The primary insight from this comparison is that the COOP and FBNE solutions lead to outcomes that are remarkably similar in terms of welfare across states and that their steady states are close.
-In contrast, the OLNE solution exhibits markedly different dynamics, with the lake's long-run state\textemdash either oligotrophic or eutrophic\textemdash being on initial conditions in most of the cases examined.
-Moreover, the OLNE solution consistently results in lower welfare compared to the COOP and FBNE benchmarks.
+This result was obtained for the one-dimensional case before but has now been extended to the two-dimensional case.
+This is particularly important for the lake model, which was reduced from a two-dimensional to a one-dimensional model in the previous literature to make it tractable.
+In contrast to the FBNE solutions, the OLNE solution exhibits markedly different dynamics, with the lake\textquoteright s long-run state\textemdash either oligotrophic or eutrophic\textemdash being dependent on the initial conditions in most of the cases examined.
+Moreover, the OLNE solution consistently results in lower welfare compared to the COOP benchmark and the FBNE solution.